 Many of these cases remain unresolved, leaving their victims traumatized.

-Considering the number of property crimes and its impact to the victims, every household should take home security seriously.
+Considering the number of burglaries and its impact to the victims, every household should take home security seriously.

 This is even more important if you’re in a new home or a new place.

 Every home and area has unique security threats that you have to consider.
 A great way to secure your home is to think like a burglar.

 This way, you can identify security threats or lapses in your home, review and fortify your defense, and ultimately prevent potential break-ins.Using Night Vision and Thermal Technology To Protect Your Home

 Table of Contents

 Burglary – 8 Ways to Secure Your Home from Burglar